-A large part of the job is choosing the proper equipment to help you clean up and restore the property, and this guide discusses the key equipment you may need, such as dehumidifiers, air scrubbers and air mover fans.
+A large part of the job is choosing the proper equipment to help you clean up and restore the property, and this guide discusses the key equipment you may need, such as commercial dehumidifiers, air scrubbers, and air mover fans.
 Aer Industries has the equipment you will need to restore property after fire and water damage.
 Contact us to view our inventory and ask your questions about specific equipment and usage instructions.